Certificate Root Stores: An Area of Unity or Disparity?: Disparities Between Vendors

 \subsection{Differences in policies of inclusion}

 A noticeable difference exists in the level of details provided by each vendor on their root-store inclusion policy.
-Mozilla's process is relatively transparent, where discussions pertaining to a root certificate's inclusion occurs on a publicly accessible forum.\footnote{\url{https://groups.google.com/g/mozilla.dev.security.policy} and \url{https://wiki.mozilla.org/CA}} MS has made available a significant amount of information detailing the application process and requirements for a CA to join the MS Trusted Root Program,\footnote{\url{https://docs.microsoft.com/en-us/security/trusted-root/program-requirements}} but final inclusion decisions are ultimately under the company's control.
-Apple makes available relatively the least amount of information on root-store inclusion policies.\footnote{\url{https://www.apple.com/certificateauthority/ca_program.html}} Not much information is provided, beyond listing seven brief criteria that an organization has to satisfy for including its certificate into Apple's root store.
-Among these: \textit{``Apple accepts and removes root certificates as it deems appropriate in its sole discretion.''}
+Mozilla's process is relatively transparent, where discussions pertaining to a root certificate's inclusion occurs on a publicly accessible forum.\footnote{\url{https://groups.google.com/g/mozilla.dev.security.policy} and \url{https://wiki.mozilla.org/CA}} Microsoft has made available a significant amount of information detailing the application process and requirements for a CA to join the Microsoft Trusted Root Program,\footnote{\url{https://docs.microsoft.com/en-us/security/trusted-root/program-requirements}} but final inclusion decisions are ultimately under the company's control.
+Apple makes available relatively the least amount of information on root-store inclusion policies.\footnote{\url{https://www.apple.com/certificateauthority/ca_program.html}} Not much information is provided, beyond listing a few brief criteria that an organization has to satisfy for including its certificate into Apple's root store.

 The root stores of Ubuntu, Android, and many other open-source platforms are primarily based on Mozilla's, which allows them to push the administrative burden to Mozilla.\footnote{\url{https://answers.launchpad.net/ubuntu/+source/ca-certificates/+question/693748}} To include a root certificate in Ubuntu and Android, firstly a CA must add their certificate to the Mozilla Root Store, upon which they contact the respective vendor requesting an inclusion and provide details about their root certificate inclusion by Mozilla.